jmoneta/blog/content/posts/blockchains.md

 ## Block Size and Time: The Tortoise of the Digital Age

+Imagine a race where one runner takes a leisurely 10-minute stroll for each step, while the other zips around the track at lightning speed.
+Welcome to the world of Bitcoin's blockchain versus traditional payment systems.

 Bitcoin's blockchain is designed with a block size limit of approximately 1 MB and a block time of about 10 minutes [3].
 For the non-techies out there, this means that every 10 minutes, a new block of transactions (up to 1 MB in size) is added to the chain.
+It's like watching paint dry, if the paint were made of digital transactions and disappointment.

 Now, you might be thinking, "10 minutes doesn't sound so bad."
-But let me put this in perspective.
+Oh, you sweet summer child.
+Let me put this in perspective.
 Visa, our centralized card-swiping overlord, processes around 1,700 transactions per second [4].
 Bitcoin?
 It maxes out at about 7 transactions per second.
-That's right, in the time it takes Bitcoin to process a single transaction, Visa has already handled enough to buy coffee for a small country.
+That's right, while Bitcoin is still tying its digital shoelaces, Visa has already run a marathon, baked a cake, and written a sonnet about its superior transaction speed.

-This limitation isn't just a minor inconvenience; it's a fundamental flaw that turns Bitcoin from a "peer-to-peer electronic cash system" into a "peer-to-peer electronic molasses system."
+This limitation isn't just a minor inconvenience; it's a fundamental flaw that turns Bitcoin from a "peer-to-peer electronic cash system" into a sluggish digital sloth.
 Imagine trying to buy your morning coffee with Bitcoin.
-By the time your transaction is confirmed, your barista has grown a beard, retired, and written a memoir about the customer who never got their latte.
+You'd have better luck waiting for a new Winds of Winter book to come out.
+By the time your transaction is confirmed, your barista has not only grown a beard but has also retired and written a bestselling memoir titled "The Customer Who Never Got Their Latte: A Bitcoiner's Tale."

 ## The Energy Conundrum: Proof-of-Work or Proof-of-Waste?

 Now, let's talk about Bitcoin's dirty little secret: its energy consumption.
-The Proof-of-Work consensus mechanism, while secure, is about as energy-efficient as using a nuclear reactor to charge your phone.
+The Proof-of-Work consensus mechanism is Bitcoin's way of saying, "Why solve global warming when we can exacerbate it?"
+It's about as energy-efficient as using the sun to power a nightlight.

-As of 2021, Bitcoin's annual energy consumption was estimated to be around 121.36 terawatt-hours [5].
-To put that into perspective, that's more than the entire country of Argentina uses in a year.
-It's like Bitcoin looked at global warming and said, "Hold my beer."
+As of 2024, Bitcoin's annual energy consumption is estimated to be around 147.29 terawatt-hours [5].
+To put that into perspective, that's more than the entire country of Ukraine uses in a year.
+It's as if Bitcoin decided to one-up Greta Thunberg by showing her what real climate change looks like.
+At this rate, Bitcoin miners might just be the first to successfully melt the polar ice caps – talk about a dubious achievement!

+Picture this: You're at a party, and Bitcoin is that guy who shows up with a personal generator to power his smartphone.
+While everyone else is sipping eco-friendly cocktails, Bitcoin is chugging fossil fuels like there's no tomorrow (which, at this rate, there might not be).

-This energy usage isn't just an environmental concern; it's a scalability nightmare.
+This energy usage isn't just an environmental concern; it's a scalability nightmare wrapped in an ecological disaster, served with a side of "what were they thinking?"
 As the network grows and mining difficulty increases, so does the energy requirement.
-It's a vicious cycle that makes Bitcoin about as sustainable as a chocolate teapot.
+It's a vicious cycle that makes perpetual motion machines look positively achievable by comparison.

+In the grand scheme of things, Bitcoin's energy consumption is like trying to solve a Rubik's cube by smashing it with a sledgehammer – sure, you're doing something, but it's probably not the right thing, and you're making a mess in the process.

 ## Network Congestion: The Digital Traffic Jam